Interpersonal Communication

 What is a book?

 This past season I went through my Kindle and added all of the books I'd bought over the past few years to an Airtable spreadsheet.
-I tried to rank them, list out which I'd finished, and more importantly, write a line or two about what I'd learned from each one.
+I tried to rank them, list out which I'd finished, and more importantly, write a line or two about what I&

 Great Writing is Felt